vpon-sdk/vpon-sdk.github.io/en/ios/ios-integration-guide.en.md

 <key>NSPhotoLibraryUsageDescription</key>
 ```

 >**Note:** You might need to describe the usage of above permission when you submit your App to App Store after you finish Vpon SDK integration.
+For example, you might need to add the usage description of Calendar with: We might need to add some events to Calendar.

 <!--
 # App Transport Security